Products covered by EU organics rules

 Livestock farmers must also fulfil specific conditions if they wish to market their products as organic.
-These rules include respect for animal welfare, feeding the animals in accordance with their nutritional needs and are designed to protect the animals health and environment.
+These rules include respect for animal welfare and feeding animals in accordance with their nutritional needs, and are designed to protect the animals' health and environment.
 These rules also help to build public trust as they ensure that organically farmed animals are kept separate from non-organic.
 Examples of rules which apply to livestock farmers include:

 Abiding by organic principles

-- Non-organically raised animals may be not brought onto holdings unless for breeding purposes and then only comply with specific rules.
+- Non-organically raised animals may be not brought onto holdings unless for breeding purposes and then must comply with specific rules.

 - Farmers have to provide 100% organic feed to their animals in order to market their products as organic.